JSegundo/blog/outstatic/content/posts/dependency-injection-in-a-nutshell.md

 slug: 'dependency-injection-in-a-nutshell'
 description: ''
 coverImage: ''
-tags: ''
+tags: [{"label":"OOP","value":"oop"}]
 aws: ''
 publishedAt: '2024-08-12T20:24:25.523Z'
 ---

-a piece of code that uses another piece of code and instead of using that code directly, its passed in.
+\
+Dependency injection is just a function parameter that accepts an instance of an object.

 opposite of "tight coupling" the class is responsible for instantiating or obtaining its dependent objects.